My Friend Crashed My Car: Am I Covered?

 So make sure you’re careful about letting others drive your car!

 Excluded drivers can range from household members above 15 years of age who aren’t licensed yet, to a parent who has a driving record that results in an outrageous premium.
+So not necessarily just a friend.

 Another caveat regarding coverage for individuals not listed on a policy states that a driver must NOT have regular use of the vehicle.